I love scary movies.

 As wellness detectives, interested in cleaning up our diets and lifestyles so we can feel better, it’s important to also take a hard look at our home environment.
 But don’t worry, you don’t have to overhaul everything at once.
 Even the smallest step toward a more natural home is a huge improvement (for yourself and the planet).
 Making little changes that last is what counts.

-So let’s talk about what chemicals to look out for, where they might be hiding and how we can find healthier alternatives (and make sure to check out the handy downloadable Checklist we created for you!).
+So let’s talk about what chemicals to look out for, where they might be hiding and how we can find healthier alternatives.

 Common Household Chemicals You Should Avoid

 - Formaldehyde is a colorless, flammable gas that has a strong odor (it stinks!).
 It’s a known carcinogen that’s found in the manufacturing of wood products and a variety of household products (like glue, nail polish, paints and more).
 Protect your home by ditching products that contain this known nasty ingredient, keeping humidity low, and airing out your home for increased ventilation.